You can download and read our 10 Year Impact Report HERE.

 Independent Venue Community (IVC) supports, nurtures and celebrates independent music venues and the communities around them, on and off stage, all year round.
 We do this by bringing a programme of activity, aimed at new audiences, to be delivered in the venues during the day, throughout the year, around the country.
 The program unlocks the potential of venues and the talent of the communities around them, by developing new skills, opening up opportunities to engage with like-minded people to enjoy arts and culture and create greater local community spirit on a national scale.

-On 30th Jan – 5th Feb 2023, we will be celebrating ten years of Independent Venue Week (IVW) – the UK’s annual 7-day celebration of independent music & arts venues and the people that own, run and work in them.
+On 30th Jan – 5th Feb 2023, we celebrated ten years of Independent Venue Week (IVW) – the UK’s annual 7-day celebration of independent music & arts venues and the people that own, run and work in them.

 Born out of IVW’s success, we are now rolling out our development, education and community programme here at Independent Venue Community (IVC).
 The programme offers a range of music focused activities, taking place during the day, throughout the year, across the country, with a strong emphasis on under-served communities and those in low socio-economic areas.